KyleM157/jettywatch/_posts/2025-09-07-Atlantic-Park-Surf.md

 layout: post
 title: Atlantic Park Surf - A Machine-Made Session Worth the Paddle
 ---

-# Atlantic Park Surf: A Machine-Made Session Worth the Paddle

 *A windblown detour turned into a surprisingly legit surf fix.*

 ---